Sowkarpettai

-Sowkarpettai is a 2016 Tamil horror comedy film directed by Vadivudaiyan starring Srikanth in a dual role as hero and villain alongside, Lakshmi Rai with music composed by John Peter.
-The film was released only in Chennai on 4 March 2016.
+Sowkarpettai is a 2016 Indian Tamil-language comedy horror film directed by V. C. Vadivudaiyan starring Srikanth in a dual role as hero and villain, alongside Lakshmi Rai with music composed by John Peter.
+The film was initially scheduled for release on 26 February 2016 but ultimately released on 4 March 2016.

 Plot

 When a couple is murdered by a cruel businessman, their ghosts begin to haunt the killers for revenge.